stride3d/stride/src/Stride.Shaders/Compiler/Composition.md

 An array of shader will contain multiple shader definition all linked by inheritances.
 It can be created from one shader requiring parent shaders to find in a shader dictionary/storage of some sort.

+## Mixin graph

+The graph that the mixin system forms will have to be simplified to an array shader.

 ### Spirv design

 #### RGroup and CBuffer